Kirsten Storms: General Hospital

 Storms returned to familiar territory on May 23, 2005, becoming the third actress to portray Mariah Maximiliana "Maxie" Jones on the ABC soap opera General Hospital.
 In 2008, Storms was reunited with Jason Cook, who joined the soap as Matt Hunter.
 She received an Emmy nomination for her role in 2009.

-Storms vacated the role in fall 2011 due to medical reasons, later revealed to be endometriosis.
+Storms vacated the role in fall 2011 for medical reasons, later revealed to be endometriosis.
 She was temporarily replaced with Jen Lilley, and originally scheduled to return to work in February 2012.
 Her illness prevented her from returning on time, and Lilley was kept on for the foreseeable future.
 In July 2012, it was announced that Storms would return to the series.
 On September 5, 2012, Storms reprised the role of Maxie on-screen.
 Storms took maternity leave on January 2, 2014, and returned on April 8 of the same year.

-In March 2017, Soap Opera Spy reported that Storms was leaving the show for "personal reasons,".
+In March 2017, Soap Opera Spy reported that Storms was leaving the show for "personal reasons".
 She returned to General Hospital in August 2017.